0n0w1c/grubefi-rpi4/README.md

 - - - -
 #### Release Notes ####
 Raspberry Pi 4 UEFI Firmware version 1.31

+The Boot Order is set to SD → USB → Network

 Limit RAM to 3GB set to `Disabled`